kbrulois/magic/README.md

 For example Python notebooks, please go inside the notebooks directory and open: Magic_single_cell_RNAseq.ipynb

-For example MATLAB usage, please go inside the matlab directory and open:
+For example MATLAB usage, please go inside the matlab directory and open: test_magic.m

 #### Installation and dependencies for the Python version
 1. The Python3 version of MAGIC can be installed using: